 Summer is the season of sun and green and castle construction.
 Summer Obstacles: thunderstorms, construction crews, and the lazy wolf.

-Fall is the season of frost and brown and dungeon finding.
+Fall is the season of morning frost and brown and dungeon finding.
 Fall Obstacles: wild fire, dungeon prospectors, and the hunting wolf.